realworldocaml/book/book/imperative-programming/README.md

-Memoization is overkill for implementing Fibonacci, and indeed, the `fib` defined above is not especially efficient, allocating space linear in the number passed in to `fib`.
+Memoization is overkill for implementing Fibonacci, and indeed, the `fib` defined above is not especially efficient, allocating space linear in the number passed into `fib`.
 It's easy enough to write a Fibonacci function that takes a constant amount of space.

 But memoization is a good approach for optimizing `edit_distance`, and